ucquantum/momentum/application.md

 The disciplines that this new technology brings together spans multiple departments and engaging these faculty with interested undergraduates will be a positive force for rigorous and devoted research.

 ### 2. How would your organization benefit from RSO status?
 List specific Center for Leadership and Involvement or University resources that you would hope to utilize that would only be available to your organization if it becomes an RSO.

+The UChicago Quantum Society would gain greatly through attaining RSO status.
+Our current agenda contains weekly meetings in the Regenstein Library's private rooms.
+Through being an RSO, we would gain consistent access to rooms that would

 The two primary benefits that RSO status provides is better access to facilities for holding meetings and providing easier and more effective communication with faculty and students.